cowfish813/Carboncopies-Milestones-BE/README-BACKEND.md

 5. enter 'npm run start:dev' into terminal in main directory of Backend
     - this will create the backend server on port 5001.
 You are now free to hit the API routes

-## Routes
+# Milestone APIs
-    - local routes can be achieved on postman or Frontend framework of choice as...
+- These routes will reference the retrieval, creation, patching, and destruction of nodes and their relationships

 ## Create - HTTP Request: POST
-# Route:localhost:5001/api/milestones
+### Route:localhost:5001/api/milestones
 - returns ID upon success
     - duration/probability edited by editor
         - hand keyed by user as "string" data